History of Coffee

 Dutch traders doing business with the Ottoman Empire are generally credited with first importing coffee into Europe in the 1500′s via Constantinople.
 They then took the shrubs to their colonies in Java and Bali.

 The coffee plant is in fact a small to medium sized tree, the fruit of which is called the “cherry.”
-The coffee cherry contains two seeds or beans that are covered by a fleshy pulp membrane.
+It contains two seeds or beans that are covered by a fleshy pulp membrane.
 Once ripe, the cherries are typically handpicked and the outer layers are removed by either a wet or dry method.
 Then, the beans are cleaned, dried, graded and inspected.

 After they have been cleaned, dried and graded, the coffee beans are called “green” beans (they may be pale green to dull yellow in color).
 In this state, beans are shipped to their destination where they will be roasted, blended, ground and distributed.